Home

 Hi Lena,

 First of all, don't give up so soon on magnesium.
 You may just have an exceptionally high need for magnesium.
 600 mg is NOT a very high dose and you can continue up to 1000 mg and even higher.
-Read my page on Magnesium Dosage page.
+Read my page on Magnesium Dosage.

 Dr. Carolyn Dean who wrote, "The Magnesium Miracle" personally takes over 1000 Mg per day.
 She also recommends using Topical Magnesium Gel in addition to oral magnesium if you need to.